BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Monteverde for wildlife spotting, and what should I pack for it?
+When is the absolute best time to visit Monteverde for wildlife spotting and fewer crowds?

-How do I get around Monteverde once I'm there, and are taxis reliable?
+How do I get around Monteverde once I'm there?
+Are taxis readily available?

-Beyond the famous hanging bridges, what are some lesser-known gems in Monteverde?
+Beyond the famous hanging bridges, what's a lesser-known gem I shouldn't miss?

 What is the cheapest month to visit Monteverde, Costa Rica?